martijnvdp/myhue/README.md

   -l, --light int    light id
   -o, --on           Light on or off

-  myhue set light 1 --on -b 49
+  myhue set light 1 --on -b 49var a bool

 ```
 ## environment vars ##